andrejp88/exceeds-expectations/README.md

 ```

-## Why?
-Existing assertion libraries (such as [dshould](https://code.dlang.org/packages/dshould) and [fluent-asserts](https://code.dlang.org/packages/fluent-asserts)) rely on [unified function call syntax](https://dlang.org/spec/function.html#pseudo-member) to achieve their natural, sentence-like syntax.
+## Why another assertion library?

+There are already a few ways to do assertions in D.

+The language itself comes with the [assert expression](https://dlang.org/spec/expression.html#AssertExpression).
+Unfortunately, these are quite limited and don't tell you much when an assertion fails.

+At the time exceeds-expectations was born, some libraries already existed that offered a more natural syntax and more useful failure messages.
+The two with the highest scores on code.dlang.org are [fluent-asserts](https://code.dlang.org/packages/fluent-asserts) and [dshould](https://code.dlang.org/packages/dshould).
+Both used the `X.should...` syntax, which results in readable assertions that resemble natural English.

+This syntax works because of D's [unified function call syntax](https://dlang.org/spec/function.html#pseudo-member).
 Unfortunately, [DCD does not support auto-completions using the UFCS syntax](https://github.com/dlang-community/DCD#status).
 This means that IDEs cannot automatically suggest assertions for you.
+This was true when exceeds-expecations was created and is still true as of this writing.

-In exceeds-expectations, assertions begin with a call to `expect()`, which returns an "Expectation" object whose member functions are visible to DCD.
+To enable a more pleasant experience when using IDEs, assertions from exceeds-expectations begin with a call to `expect()`, which returns an "Expectation" object whose member functions are visible to DCD.

+Version 14 of fluent-asserts (in alpha as of April 2021) also offers the `expect()` form like in exceed-expectations.